 Here’s my question for you….. about body image.
 Since I was always “the fat girl” I’ve always felt like the fat girl.
 Even now, I am healthy 150lbs (I have linebacker shoulders, haha…. not really, well maybe a little ;)) aaaanyway, I still see the fat girl when I look in the mirror, and I KNOW I’m not anymore.
 I have a fiance’ who adores me, a beautiful child, and the life I’ve always dreamed of.
 I just have to find the acceptance of self, I guess.
 What helped you ultimately be comfortable with the person you are?
 Because I want to be nothing but happy in this beautiful life :)

 As human beings, we know ourselves to be changeable.
 We’re driven to be better in every capacity.
 And no one is entirely immune to this desire to per-fect.
-Those of us who carried weight like a shameful badge for many years grew to know that we’d indeed be better, or at least- better received by the world, were we just a few pounds less.
-We could be as perfect as can be in every other facet of life, but our weight- it was always negative, something that needed fixing.
+Those of us who carried weight like a shameful badge for many years grew to know that we’d indeed be better, or at least, better received by the world, if we weighed just a few pounds less.

 So, when we’re looking in the mirror, even as slender beings, our conditioned brain acknowledges our learned appearance- brown hair, brown eyes, 5’9″, chubby.
 In seconds, we realize we’re no longer chubby.
 But just as we come to believe our parents when they tell us we’re impatient or rambunctious as children- we have learned ourselves to be what the world perceives of us.
 The world saw fat and so we were.